LS4GAN/uvcgan4slats/README.md

 ## Environment Setup

-`uvcgan4slats` uses extensively two environment variables: `UVCGAN_DATA` to locate dataset and `UVCGAN_OUTDIR` to save output.
+`uvcgan4slats` uses extensively two environment variables: `UVCGAN_DATA` to locate the dataset and `UVCGAN_OUTDIR` to save the output.
 Users are advised to set these environment variables. `uvcgan4slats` will look for datasets in the `${UVCGAN_DATA}` directory and will save results under the `${UVCGAN_OUTDIR}` directory.
 If these variables are not set, they will default to `./data` and